CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 Torque_StripJobArraySuffix
 --------------------------
 Controls stripping the suffix from the job id when specifying Torque job array dependencies.
-It may be necessary to change this parameter if run_snp_pipeline.sh fails with an illegal qsub dependency error.
+It may be necessary to change this parameter if the pipeline fails with an illegal qsub dependency error.

 **Example**::